ros2/rclcpp/rclcpp/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`rclcpp` uses and passes all the ROS2 standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
+`rclcpp` uses and passes all the ROS 2 standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
 Passing implies there are no linter/static errors when testing against CI of supported platforms.

 Currently nightly test results can be seen here:
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/rclcpp/)